Flying--Dutchman/RiderXamarinAndroid/README.md

 6. If possible install using your package manager. <br>
 6.1 **Arch Linux users**: You can install the .deb package using "debtap"<br>
 6.2 debtap -U < deb_file ><br>
 6.3 When asked to edit the .PGKINFO file, do so with your favourite editor and remove any invalid, or not needed dependency.
-(In my case I removed c, c0 and java8-sdk)
+(In my case I removed c, c0 and java8-sdk)<br>
+7. **If no package manager is available** (not recommended):<br>
+7.1 Unzip the .deb file and unzip the containing data file. <br>
+7.2 Copy all the files to their respective folder on your drive.

 # 3. Android Studio
 1. Open Android Studio